jjwatt99/currency-map/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Real-time Currency Map

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  > For all investors who want visualize their currency investments and their perfomance

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  > There are many financial websites with currency market information.
+However, no one offers you a visual representation of your currencies which updates in real-time.
+Using our product you will be able to see the currency, price, color, and percent change.
+The color for currency items are green or red to indicate whether it has a positive or negative change compared to the previous day.

 ## Problem ##
   > Describe the problem your product solves.
+  > The problem with current products is that they are usually text or static images.
+Our product offers a visual representation that updates in real time.
+This is the next step in portfolio management and leaves the old text-based financial websites behind.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  > We solve this problem by using the latest technology like React.js to create a visually appealing representation of currencies for investors.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  > "This thing is on point!"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  > You just sign up or log in and view the currencies update in real-time.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > "Wow!
+What a solid product!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  > Please visit the website and enjoy the view!